Join my community and receive my free ebook! Subscribe now >>

-Since those first reports of no alcohol and high blood pressure, researchers from around the world have been telling us of the benefits of alcohol consumption, particularly red wine.
+Since those first reports of no alcohol and high blood pressure increasing from excessive consumption, researchers from around the world have been telling us of the benefits associated with alcohol, particularly red wine.

-It has become obvious that people who enjoyed a daily drink or two had a lower incidence of cardiovascular disease and lived longer than those who did not drink.
+Moderate drinking of alcohol has been proven repeatedly to have a protective effect on the heart.
+People who enjoy a daily drink or two had a lower incidence of cardiovascular disease and lived longer than those who did not drink.

-The French drink a lot of wine, and they have a very low incidence of heart disease, and since the French favored red wine, so of course wine merchants touted that.
+Remember the French drank a lot of wine and favored red wine.
+Plus they have a very low incidence of heart disease, so of course wine merchants touted that.

 And what about spirits used to make martinis, and other deliciously mixed drinks.

-It was further stated that the benefits of red wine come from the antioxidants termed polyphenols and flavonoids that was in the skin of the red grapes.
+According to Greek researchers in 2005 drinking red wine reduced arterial stiffness in heart disease patients.
+It was further stated that the benefits of red wine came from the antioxidants termed polyphenols and flavonoids that was in the skin of the red grapes.

-But one can also easily get these polyphenols and flavonoids from red grape juice, and pomegranate juice.
+Though one can easily get these polyphenols and flavonoids from red grape juice, and pomegranate juice.

 These same benefits can also be derived from beer, green tea, a wide variety of fruits and vegetables.

-It turns out that any type of alcohol do yield good things for the body.
+It turns out that any type of alcohol does yield good things for the body.